Class of 2027

 Sagar

-Sagar, a senior staff writer for The Caravan in India, will examine the impact of the Indian media’s systemic exclusion of perspectives of people from marginalized castes and the measures that can improve coverage of those communities.
+Sagar is examining the impact of the Indian media’s systemic exclusion of perspectives of people from marginalized castes and the measures that can improve coverage of those communities.

 Headshot of Erin Smith